carolquiterio/carolquiterio/README.md

 ---

-🎓 I'm a Software Development student from Brazil passionate about building thoughtful and impactful applications.
+🎓 I'm a Software Enginner student from Brazil passionate about building apps.

 ### 💻 What I’m working on:
-- **iOS apps with Swift** — building clean and beautiful apps using SwiftUI and UIKit.
+- **iOS apps with Swift** — building fun and beautiful apps using SwiftUI and UIKit.
 I like working with animations, custom UI, and exploring features like CoreML and Metal for creative use cases.
 - **Academic projects with C or C++** — developing small systems and simulations, mostly around optimization models, algorithms, and automation.

 ### 🌱 What I’m learning: